Still far off, Michael a growing menace to Florida Panhandle

 Michael emerged Sunday as a tropical storm with winds of up to 50 mph (85 kph).
 But within hours Sunday it had gained more punch and its top sustained winds clocked in at 60 mph (95 kph) by late Sunday evening.
 The storm is expected to gain hurricane status by Monday night or Tuesday as its center moves over the Yucatan Channel and then crosses the Gulf of Mexico, nearing the Florida Panhandle coast by Wednesday.

-The storm was located by 11 p.m.
-ET Sunday about 105 miles (170 kilometers) east-southeast of Cozumel, Mexico and moving to the north at about 5 mph (7 kph).
+The storm was located by 2 a.m.
+ET Monday about 105 miles (170 kilometers) east-southeast of Cozumel, Mexico, and moving to the north at about 4 mph (6 kph).
 Tropical storm winds extended out 170 miles (275 kilometers), primarily to the northeast and southeast of the storm's center.

 Forecasters advised residents along the northeastern and central U.S. Gulf Coast to monitor the storm's progress.